 Building a profitable business requires you to work smarter, not harder.
 While you need hustle to start your business, you need a strategy to grow it.
 Let me explain.

 The cult of overwork is real.
 The average person touches their phone a couple thousand times a day and the U.S. is one of the most overworked countries in the developed world.

-The hashtag #nevernotworking has over 310,000 posts on Instagram, and busy has become its own brand, with perceptions of success tied to being allergic to leisure time.
+The hashtag #nevernotworking has almost 400,000 posts on Instagram, and busy has become its own brand, with perceptions of success tied to being allergic to leisure time.
 You have to wonder — is all this hustle making the grade?
 Are we building more profitable businesses by working more?

 The short answer is no.

 When it comes to our businesses, the science is conclusive: Our brains are not wired to multitask, and decision-making quality drops when we’re tired.
 To add more insult to injury, research shows that when you clock in more than 50 to 55 hours a week, cognitive performance (that is, the ability to reason and think critically and creatively) and the quality of your work suffers.

 Let’s get practical.
 Do you notice that you’re “tapped out” or fresh out of ideas after a long day on the job?
 Do your eyes glaze over important documents that impact your small business?
 While working at an agency start-up and for my own small marketing business, I noticed that I operated under the law of diminishing returns — the more I slogged away in front of a computer, the more catatonic I became.